How to Donate More Money to Charity without Spending Much?

 6. Donate Used Appliances

-A lesson I’ve learned the hard way: it’s much easier to donate used appliances instead of selling them to get some money.
+A lesson I’ve learned the hard way is that it’s much easier to donate used appliances instead of selling them to get some money.
 If you’ve ever sold used appliances, surely you’ll know the hassles it involves.
-These includes advertising what you’re selling, allowing people to inspect the goods and bargaining.
+These include advertising what you’re selling, allowing people to inspect the goods and bargaining.

 7. Donate Unwanted Gifts